rbicker/ansible-nextcloud/README.md

 =================

 * install nextcloud on centos 7
-* tested for versions 12 - 14
+* tested for versions 12 - 16
-* install dependencies: nginx, php7.2, redis, mariadb
+* install dependencies: nginx, php7.3, redis, mariadb
 * generate ssl cert (self signed) if nextcloud\_use\_https is true
-* follow best practises, performance tuning
+* follow best practices, performance tuning
 * Nextcloud's updater.phar can be used to update the instance to the latest version